mroswell/talavera/README.md

 ### Seed

 Cache seeding is primarily used for dev purposes.
-Its beneficial to selectively cache tiles for testing and viz purposes, and to not needlessly burden the production vector services servers...
+It's beneficial to selectively cache tiles for testing and viz purposes, and to not needlessly burden the production vector services servers...

 Here we show how we can seed tiles for a given AOI and zoom level range.
 This will seed the cache for all IDAHO footprints in the AOI: